fleetdm/fleet/handbook/security.md

 ### Setting up security keys on Google

-We recommend setting up **three** security keys on your Google account for redundancy purposes as well as to minimize.
+We recommend setting up **three** security keys on your Google account for redundancy purposes: two YubiKeys and your phone as the third key.

 If you get a warning during this process about your keyboard not being identified, this is due to YubiKeys having a feature that can simulate a keyboard.
 Ignore the "Your keyboard cannot be